Important information for applicants

 Pro Helvetia fosters the international exchange of knowledge.
 Eligible for support are specialists who contribute to the content of public events outside of Switzerland on topics connected with Swiss dance.
 As a rule, the amount of support is measured against the travel expenses.
 The application is to be submitted by the event organiser.

 Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
 Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.

-Pro Helvetia supports publications that deal with topics of Swiss dance from a contemporary perspective.
-(Cf. Guidelines Culture and Society).
+Pro Helvetia also supports the translation of theme-based publications dealing with topics of Swiss dance from a contemporary perspective.
+The authors do not necessarily have to be Swiss.

 2.3 Promotion of aspiring artists